the definitave guide to eloping in central park

 For many people that visit NYC the definition of romance is Central Park.
 I have to say that even as a native New Yorker, Central Park continues to inspire me.
 For the majority of couples who elope in NYC, you will be planning your entire wedding from overseas or out of state.
 I would like to give you a “picture” of all the amazing locations for elopements in central park.
 The hard part is…where to begin!!

 Down a lush green winding path, you will find this totally secluded hidden gazebo on the water.
 Privacy Here is pretty much guaranteed and it is way off the beaten path.
 It is a small space so if you have more than 6 guests I would not recommend this spot.
-It is possible (but not totally necessary) to get a permit for Wagners Cove so that we are assured there will not be any other activities going on there.
-The Permits are $25 and I will cover that later in this blog post
+It is possible to get a permit for Wagners Cove so that we are assured there will not be any other activities going on there.

-10 min walk from Bethesda Fountain and Terrance is a very popular ceremony nook!
+10 min walk from Bethesda Fountain and Terrance is a sweet little ceremony nook!
 On this beautiful spot, the view of the San Remo building towers over you.
 Designed by architect Emery Roth in the Renaissance Revival style, it is a favorite building of many New Yorkers.
-This has been a recent favorite spot for many of our Eloping is Fun couples.
-One thing to keep in mind if you choose The Ramble with San Remo View, is that there is often a queue!
-Since it is a busy spot, a bit of patience is required.
+It is a popular photo spot for tourists so a bit of patience is required.

-Just steps from the iconic Gapstow Bridge there is a magical spot that has a pond, great privacy for small groups plus just steps from skyline views!
-We love this spot as it is at the edge of the park so there isn't much walking for elderly loved ones.
-Plus you can take photos in the surrounding NYC streets and get pictures with street vendors before you disappear into this sanctuary for your nuptial ceremony!
+Just steps from the iconic Gapstow Bridge there is a sweet little ceremony spot on the banks of Central Park's famous pond.
+We love this spot because it is at the edge of the park and there isn't much walking for you or your guests.